Euphorbia peplus

 - Flower Description:

-- The flowers in three-rayed umbels are small and insignificant; yellowish-green in colour, held in leafy bunches.
+- The flowers are in three-rayed umbels are small and insignificant; yellowish-green in color, held in leafy bunches.
 Blooms from June to September.

 -